The difference between type 1 and type 2 diabetes can occur on several levels, including age, lifestyle, and body physiology.

 Type 1 diabetes is much rarer than type 2 — in fact, it makes up only 5 to 10 percent of all cases.
-If you are like most people with type 1, your immune system destroys the cells in your pancreas that produce and release insulin and eventually you make no insulin at all.
+If you are like most people with type 1, your immune system destroys the cells in your pancreas that produce and release insulin.
+Eventually, you make no insulin at all.
 The symptoms, which might include bed-wetting and weight loss, often first show up between the ages of four and seven, or between the ages of 10 and 14.
-We need insulin to regulate the glucose (often called “sugar”) in our blood.
-With type 1, blood-sugar levels can fall very low or very high.
+You body needs insulin to regulate the glucose (often called “sugar”) in your blood.
+With type 1, blood-sugar levels can fall very low or rise very high.

 If you had a parent or sibling with type 1 diabetes, you are slightly more likely to share the problem.
 People who live in the northern part of the globe are more likely to have type 1 diabetes.
 Other possible risk factors haven’t yet been proven.
 They include exposure to viruses, low vitamin D levels, and a mother with preeclampsia during pregnancy.

 It’s essential to manage your blood sugar levels with medication, because serious complications can build up over decades.

 - People with type 1 diabetes have a much higher risk of heart attack and stroke.
 Their nerves can be damaged, especially in the legs.

 - You can develop unpleasant sensations in your toes or fingers that spread up your legs and arms.

 - You might even lose feeling in your limbs.

 - Some people develop infections in their feet and may need a toe, foot, or leg amputated.

 - If nerves in the gastrointestinal tract are damaged, you might experience vomiting, diarrhea, or constipation.